 I don’t remember reading the whole book at school, it was probably assigned as homework – and I had more important things to do.
 But for some reason, almost 50 years after finding it on my school desk one morning, the book entered my mind.

 Yes, it is written for schoolchildren, but it’s still a good story and I have enjoyed reading it cover to cover.
-I hope to share it with my grandchildren one day.

 I am David is a multi award-winning book, and was made into a movie in 2003 (perhaps not a good one if the trailer’s anything to go by; using a lad with a London accent to play a boy who’s never set foot in the UK – honestly!).